abuiles/ember-101/manuscript/ember-data.md

 Now if we go to to index, we'll see that the request for the "loans" relationship is not happening, but there are request for articles.

-We can avoid sideloading the articles too, but we need to ask for that in the `include` query params.
+We can sideload the articles too, but we need to ask for that in the `include` query params.
 Let's modify our route once more so it looks like the following: